At just under an hour in running time, this CD is just about equivalent

 songwriting virtuosity and variety, their hard-driving attitude and

-performance, and the and the fervour with which audiences receive them.
+performance, and the fervour with which audiences receive them.

 audience not unlike a tent-meeting revival, and this should come as no